 • Committee on Publication Ethics.
 The journal is a member of, and subscribes to the principles of the Committee on Publication Ethics (COPE).

 Many students and researchers looking for information online will use search engines such as Google, Yahoo or similar.
 By optimising your article for search engines, you will increase the chance of someone finding it.
 This in turn will make it more likely to be viewed and/or cited in another work.
 We have compiled these guidelines to enable you to maximise the web-friendliness of the most public part of your article.

-AJPA has a standardised set of article types within which submissions will normally be arranged.
+AJPA has a standardised set of article categories within which accepted papers will normally be arranged.
 While these article types will act as a guide to intending authors, the journal will also publish other article types where appropriate.

 • Research & Evaluation articles should not exceed 5000 words and will consist of typically academic pieces.